 Jackie George, and Beverly Sinclair , Certified Hemoglobinopathy Counselors share their knowledge with the sickle cell community.
 They both possess over 30 years with the Sickle Cell Foundation of Georgia, Inc.

-We will be live every 3rd Wednesday of the month, stay tuned for the schedule…
+We are live every 3rd Thursday of the month, stay tuned for the schedule…